2026aim1008-johan-biju-george/CS509_AI1008_CS1011/assignment_01/README.md

 ### 2. Depth-First Search (DFS)

-Depth-First Search (DFS) explores a graph by visiting one path as deeply as possible before backtracking.
+DFS explores a graph by visiting one path as deeply as possible before backtracking.
 This implementation uses a recursive approach to traverse the graph.

 In this implementation: